mase1981/uc-intg-monoprice-htp1/README.md

 - **Dolby Surround** - Dolby upmixing
 - **Stereo/Native** - Direct audio modes
 - **Real-time Feedback** - Current mode displayed

+#### **Media Browsing support for BEQ filters**
+- **Browse** - Browse the BEQ Library by Movie/TV Show
+- **Searching** - Search the BEQ Library by Name
+- **Clear** - Clear current BEQ filter in the HTP-1
+- **Load** - Load selected BEQ Filter into the HTP-1

+- **Note** - Recent changes by UnfoldedCircle have made loading the BEQ Catalogue sub optimal on the remote
+- If you plan on using this feature, it is recommended to install the integration on Docker if available (See below)
+- We will continue to look at ways to make this really cool feature more robust when running on the remote.

 #### **Calibration Control via select entity**
 - **Dynamically reads avaialble Calibrations slots** - Choose from available calibrations